shotsuji/rodrigodalben.github.io/index.md

         <a href="{{site.baseurl}}{% link MB-athome.md %}" class="image">
           <img src="assets/img/feet-619399_cb2.jpg" />
         </a>
-        <h4>MB-AtHome</h4>
+        <h4>MB-AtHome: Online Infant Data Collection</h4>
-          Work towards solutions for testing infants in their home, with a focus on measuring looks.
+          Solutions for testing infants in their home, with a focus on measuring looks.
               <a href="{{site.baseurl}}{% link MB-athome.md %}" class="button">Learn more</a>
         </div>
     </div>